NoiseStudio/docs/GitWorkflow.md

 * You cannot commit changes that contain changes unrelated to your task.
 For example, replacing the texture in the API development task.

-* It is allowed to use commands such as `git rebase`, however, it is not allowed to overwrite commit dates.
+* It is allowed to use commands such as `git rebase`, however, it is not allowed to overwrite commit dates.<br>
+To follow that use `--committer-date-is-author-date` parameter.

 > When project version hasn't been created yet, `dev` branch can't exist in repository and `master` should be used as `dev` branch for first project version.